|Forest degradation drives widespread avian habitat and population declines

 K.A.
 Hobson et al.,2013.
 Avian Conservation and Ecology 8(2): 5.

 “Annual loss of nests by industrial (nonwoodlot) forest harvesting in Canada was estimated using two avian point-count data sources… Accounting for uncertainty in the proportion of harvest occurring during the breeding season and in avian nesting densities, our estimate ranges from 616 thousand to 2.09 million nests…” Table 4 lists Estimated number of nests destroyed by forestry operations annually by province.
 Other tables also list stats by provinces.
+The study was part of a larger study on Quantifying Human-related Bird Mortality in Canada.

 Breeding Bird Communities in a Hardwood Forest Succession in Nova Scotia Canada